-The Campus Ministry program at St. Francis High School ministers to the entire school community: students, teachers, staff, alumni, and families.
-Together with the entire Church, it works to teach Jesus' message, build Jesus' community, and serve others as Jesus did.
+St. Francis Campus Ministry Program ministers to the entire school community: students, teachers, staff, alumni, and families.
+Together with the entire Church, it works to teach Jesus' message, build Jesus' community, and serves others as Jesus did.
 This is accomplished through the unique Salesian spirituality espoused by our patron St. John Bosco.

-Prayer and Worship: The St. Francis community comes together to celebrate all-school liturgies each month, enabling Catholic students to receive the sacraments regularly.
-Students who are not practicing Catholics are expected to attend all liturgical events but are not required to participate past their level of comfort.
+The St. Francis community comes together to celebrate reconciliation and monthly school liturgies, enabling Catholic students to receive the sacraments regularly.
+We also join for daily prayer, which acknowledges God's presence and seeks God's help for individual family needs.
+Students who are not practicing Catholics are expected to attend school prayer and liturgical experiences, but are not required to participate past their level of comfort.

 The Sacrament of Reconciliation is offered to the school community during Triduum and Lent.
-However, a student may schedule confession with our campus priest any time during the year
+However, a student may schedule confession with our Campus Minister any time durning the year.